He is also known as Colonel Zersetzung when infiltrating military services.

-He uses principles of Zersetzung (nonfiction) to silence political opponents.
+He uses principles of Zersetzung (nonfiction) against his potential enemies.

 Art critic and alleged supervillain The Eel says that he has been framed by the Baron for crimes he did not commit.

 In the News

 Six Seconds to Hell is "a reasonably accurate depiction of events as I experienced them," says Baron Zersetzung.

 2001: Signed first edition of Skip Digits, Conductor sells for five million dollars; US Treasury investigators say money trail leads to Baron Zersetzung.